Facebook agrees to audit its hate speech controls

 Media Rating Council (MRC), a media measurement firm, will conduct the audit to evaluate how it protects advertisers from appearing next to harmful content and the accuracy of Facebook's reporting in certain areas.

-The scope and timing of the audit are still being finalized, Facebook said.
+The scope and timing of the audit were still being finalized, Facebook said.

-Carolyn Everson, Facebook's vice president of global marketing solutions, is expected to address a group of advertisers on Tuesday morning, according to an advertising agency executive who will attend the call.
+Facebook hosted a call with advertisers on Tuesday, which included Carolyn Everson, Facebook's vice president of global marketing solutions, Guy Rosen, vice president of integrity, and Neil Potts, public policy director.

+The executives told the group Facebook would include a new data point about the prevalence of hate speech in its Community Standards Enforcement Report, which details how the company takes down content that violates policy, said Barry Lowenthal, chief executive of ad agency The Media Kitchen, who attended the call.

 Ford Motor Co F.N and Coca-Cola KO.N are among companies that said they would pause advertising on all social media platforms for at least 30 days.